Oferiston/kid-image-caption/speakup/README.md

-## this folder is responsible with yourName
+## this folder is responsible with wwc
 ### this folder include functions:
 * speak up a given text
 * can repeat the speak up process and pause when the user wants